 What Is Colocation?

 Colocation happens when you rent space inside a data center to create your own data center.
-The data center gets the benefit of earning extra income from unused space in their building.
+The data center gets the benefit of earning extra income from unused space in its building.
 It differs from managed hosting since you control the equipment and rent the space.
 Maintenance of the equipment is up to you.

 Data centers will manage the technology and data for their managed hosting customers.
 Colocation benefits businesses by giving them a steady power supply, physical security, and floor space in a dedicated data center.